qir-alliance/qir-spec/specification/v0.1/1_Data-Types.md

 target-specific identifiers known at compile time, while dynamic qubits are managed by the quantum runtime.

-A statc qubit value may be created using the LLVM `inttoptr` instruction.
+A static qubit value may be created using the LLVM `inttoptr` instruction.
 For instance, to initialize a value that identifies device qubit 3, the following LLVM code would be used: